 3. Account Minimum

-5. How Long It Takes to Enable Your Account for Short Sales
+5. How Long it Takes to Enable Your Account for Short Sales

 I often use my trading accounts to reserve shares for shorting later.
-TD doesn’t offer that option.
+TD Ameritrade doesn’t offer that option.
 If you put in a short sale order and no shares exist, the transaction simply won’t go through.
 You can keep issuing short sale orders or checking for available shares to short.

-7. TD Short Selling Fees
+7. TD Ameritrade Short Selling Fees

 How Do You Short a Stock on E-Trade or Robinhood?